zaidajani/Loan-emi-calculator/README.md

 # Loan-emi-calculator

 Calculate emi of your loan instantly.
-This is purely made in html and javascript.
+This is purely made in html and JavaScript.

 # Enjoy your powerfull application